IBM/nz-lab/docs/nz-04-Database-Admin.md

 	(5 rows)
 	```

-This should return the following results, containing all countries
+This should return a result containing all countries
 from the ap region.

-## Roles
+## 7 Roles

 IBM Netezza Performance Server introduced a new object called role.
 A
 role is a potential grantee or grantor of privileges and of other roles.